Fox682/Projects/Tictactoe.md

 I can do the same with Tic-Tac-Toe!

 I can even cheat.
-Check this out, we know that X goes first followed by O each time until the game is played.
+Check this out, we know that X goes first followed by O each time until the game is complete.
 I can use this to my advantage.

 ```
 X goes First: